 Mercy Medical Center

-Thomas E. Cecconi has been president and CEO of Mercy Medical Center since 2003.
 Mr. Cecconi is a fellow in the American College of Healthcare Executives and received the CEO Award of Excellence from the College of Osteopathic Healthcare Professionals in 1996.
-He is a member of the Walsh University Board of Directors, sr. vice chairman of the Canton Regional Chamber of Commerce Board of Trustees and the chairman of the Akron Regional Hospitals Association.
-He is also a member of the Stark County Development Board.
-Read More »
+He is a past chairman of the Canton Regional Chamber of Commerce Board of Trustees, past chairman of the Akron Regional Hospitals Association.
+He is also a member of the Stark County Development Board, a member of the Walsh University Board of Trustees and past member of the Massillon Chamber Board of Trustees.